 Some argue that the way to achieve this social freedom is to avoid all analysis, because inherent within any form of analysis is social programming by the elites to control the population.
 However, analysis-free thought leads to perceptions or models with no depth, and these are the simplest and therefore the easiest to program.
 The deeper the analysis, the more combinations of thoughts that are possible and the more complex the models that are created, such that they could not possibly be pre-programmed.

 Also, the individual is a social being and survives and reproduces as part of a human social group, so avoidance of others to achieve the social freedom is not an option.
 A balance must be struck, which would involve achieving harmony with others in the social group that the individual belongs to.
 Harmony is achieved through agreements on the division of labor (made easier through specialization), and the remuneration that would accompany such (with consideration of the inevitable feelings of alienation and injustice from a wide distribution of income but also with a recognition of the need for a higher rate of remuneration to motivate some to perform the more difficult tasks), and the development of common goals based on common values with collaboration on achieving them.

-However, it should be noted that social freedom is actually a weak substitute for financial equality.
+However, it should be noted that social freedom through social equality is actually a weak substitute for financial equality.
 Equality leads to social freedom, i.e., a lack of domination, but social freedom does not necessarily lead to financial equality.
 Though it should be added that the goal should be a limit on inequality rather than complete equality, as discrepancies in income are necessary for motivational purposes and for promotion of best behavioral practices.

 Note that some elites promote the idea of social equality because their self-image requires that they convince themselves that they are “fair” and “support equality” while other elites just recognize that non-elite individuals are more apt to contribute positively to the society if those individuals believe the society is “fair” and offers them a chance to have or aspire to some semblance of social equality.